Week 1: System Planning and Distribution Selection

 The threat model outlines three seperate security concerns and suggests mitigation strategies for each of them.

 - Brute-force SSH attacks: This occurs when an attacker repeatedly attempts to guess login credentials to gain remote access.
-To prevent this, I disabled root login, reduced the number of allowed authentication attempts, and configured the firewall to restrict repeated SSH connections, significantly lowering the chance of unauthorised access.
+To prevent this, I will disable root login, reduced the number of allowed authentication attempts, and configured the firewall to restrict repeated SSH connections, significantly lowering the chance of unauthorised access.

 -